-Some sharp talent and technique has been applied to an old chestnut of a story in “Monster House."
-Constant shock cuts and souped-up sound effects will keep small fry in a state of moderate petrification, while the trio of tweeny leads plus attitude-redolent cohorts will make teens feel welcome, spelling peppy summer B.O. returns for this Halloween-set haunted-house tale.
+Some sharp talent and technique has been applied to an old chestnut of a story in “Monster House,” an increasingly resistable thrill-ride-style comic horrorfest.
+Godfathered by Robert Zemeckis and Steven Spielberg, supremely slick but overly in-your-face first feature by recent UCLA grad Gil Kenan reps the latest in the motion-capture animation process popularized by Zemeckis in “The Polar Express.”
+Constant shock cuts and souped-up music and sound effects will keep small fry in a state of moderate petrification, while the trio of tweeny leads plus attitude-redolent cohorts will make teens feel welcome, spelling peppy summer B.O. returns for this Halloween-set haunted-house tale.

 Kenan came to industry attention via his 2002 UCLA senior year short “The Lark,” a live-action/animated horror fantasy that evinced a mindset well suited to Dan Harmon, Rob Schrab and Pamela Pettler’s script (originally written for a live-action feature) about a mean-spirited house that’s actually alive.

 Helmer shows off his visual aptitude in the opening shot, which follows a red autumn leaf as it falls toward the ground in a pristine suburban neighborhood — pristine, that is, save for an old dark house, flanked by rows of barren trees, that no one dares approach.
 Its fearsome owner is Nebbercracker (Steve Buscemi), a skinny, dentally deprived hermit who, in the first scene, terrorizes a little girl and destroys her tricycle.